-Thinking of rich people keep them apart from middle class.
-Both these class think about money most of the time, but in different context.
-Middle class think money as a scarce resource but at same time rich and world class think money as an abundance resource.
+Thinking of rich people keeps them apart from the middle class.
+Both these classes think about money most of the time but in a different context.
+The middle class thinks of money as a scarce resource but at the same time rich and world-class thinks of money as an abundant resource.
 There are plenty of problems in the world.
-Rich people think about solution of these problem and thus intern become more rich.
+Rich people think about solutions to these problems and thus intern becomes richer.

-Steve Siebold have interviewed several rich and world class people over more than 20 years.
-Some of key highlight of his work on how rich people and middle class people think about money.
-Here your subconscious mind play a big role.
-Once you set the rich people thought process, it keep on feeding you such input continuously.
-And during this process your financial life also improve.
+Steve Siebold has interviewed several rich and world-class people for more than 20 years.
+Some of the key highlights of his work on how rich people and middle-class people think about money.
+Here your subconscious mind plays a big role.
+Once you set the rich people thought process, it keeps on feeding you such input continuously.
+And during this process, your financial life also improves.

 Spending or Investing Thought Process

 The middle class is famous for living beyond their means.
 They’re not spendthrifts, but they earn so little they have to spend it all in order to live a decent existence.
 To further exacerbate their frustration, they’re scolded by financial experts who insist they discipline themselves and trim their spending.
 This is sound but middle-class advice.

 The world-class answer is to double or triple your income and create enough wealth so you can enjoy the good life to your heart’s desire without worries.
 This way, you can join the wealthy and focus on investing the remainder of your money in stocks, bonds, real estate, art, and any other wealth-building vehicle you choose.
 The rich get richer because they know the world is overflowing with wealth disguised as problems that need to be solved.